You must register your business for VAT with HM Revenue and Customs (HMRC) if its VAT taxable turnover is more than £85,000.

 - when to submit your first VAT Return and payment

-- your ‘effective date of registration’ - this is the date you went over the threshold, or the date you asked to register if it was voluntary
+- your ‘effective date of registration’ - this depends on the date you went over the threshold, or is the date you asked to register if it was voluntary

 Your VAT responsibilities

-From the effective date of registration you must:
+From your effective date of registration you must:

 - charge the right amount of VAT

 - submit VAT Returns